Student Office Assistant

 Demonstrate excellent telephone skills and accurate message taking,

-Use effective communication skills within the office setting and with other students, faculty, and staff,
+Use effective communication skills within the office setting and with parents, students, faculty, and staff,

-Develop excellent writing skills: able to prepare memos, notes, letters, etc.,
+Develop excellent writing and computer skills; be able to send emails and design memos, fliers, etc.,

 Understand teamwork by being an effective team player when working on special events and projects,